PROJECT OVERVIEW

 (click on images to zoom in)

-Aligning to our client's vision, we began designing our MVP...
+Aligning to our client's vision, we began designing the MVP...

 Initial Designs

-Following our design studio, we began building the first drafts of our product.
-We put together our initial designs in the following mid-fidelity prototypes.
+We put together initial designs in the following mid-fidelity prototypes:

 (click on images to zoom in)